seddonym/grimp/docs/usage.rst

     :param bool is_squashed: If True, the module should be treated as a 'squashed module' (see `Terminology`_ above).
     :return: None

+.. py:function:: ImportGraph.remove_module(module)

+    Remove a module from the graph.

+    If the module is not present in the graph, no exception will be raised.

+    :param str module: The name of a module, for example ``'mypackage.foo'``.
+    :return: None

 .. py:function:: ImportGraph.add_import(importer, imported, line_number=None, line_contents=None)

     Add a direct import between two modules to the graph.
 If the modules are not already